Buonaventura Ligli

 Buonaventura Ligli, known in Spain as Ventura Lirios (Verona 1688 - Zamora 1732) was an Italian painter, active in Naples and Madrid.
 He was a pupil of Luca Giordano in Naples, and went to Spain, where he was called Lirios.
-By 1682 he was living at Madrid, where there is a picture of the Battle of Almansa painted by him.
+By 1682 he was living in Madrid, where he painted the Battle of Almansa.
+Madrid is where the painting is located today.